unixunion/vertx-cas-auth/README.md

 # Vert.x CAS Auth

-This is a simple example of CAS integration with the vertx HttpServer.
-When accessing the /login or /someservice URL's this service offers, the app will check the session for:
+This is a simple example of CAS integration with the vertx Yoke middleware.
+When accessing the /authservice, the app will check the session for:

  * a sessionId in the request
  * a matching sessionId in the SessionStorage